hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    After that, [export configuration for the IKEv2 client](#export-configuration-for-an-existing-client) again.
    </details>
-1. If using the strongSwan Android VPN client, you must <a href="../README.md#upgrade-libreswan" target="_blank">upgrade Libreswan</a> on your server to version 3.26 or above.
+1. If using the strongSwan Android VPN client, you must <a href="../README.md#upgrade-libreswan" target="_blank">update Libreswan</a> on your server to version 3.26 or above.

 ## Remove IKEv2